FlyableDev/FlyableDoc/docs/faq.md

 ### Do I need to change any of my code?

-Ideally no, but realistically Flyable is still a young product and will sometimes need you to change how your code is written.
-Some syntactic features are still missing right now, but this is a temporary situation, we are working on it.
+Ideally no, but realistically Flyable is still young and will sometimes require a few changes.
+Some syntaxic features are still missing right now, but this is a temporary situation, we are working on it.

 ### Could I compile my pre-existing Python code?